cvghivebrain/Sonic1sq/README.md

 ## Bugfixes
 * Spikes no longer kill Sonic immediately after losing rings.
 Add $80 to the subtype to restore the original lethal behaviour.
+* Mirrored sprites are no longer misaligned by 1 pixel.
+This was most obvious when pushing a wall to the left.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).